dataiku-research/mealy/doc/index.rst

 Using Pypi
 ----------

-mea can be installed through Pypi using:
+mealy can be installed through Pypi using:

 .. code-block:: bash

-    $ pip install "mea"
+    $ pip install "mealy"

 Installing locally
 ------------------